 Swami Vivekananda was one of India's greatest spiritual teachers who is credited with the rejuvenation of the Hindu faith in India after centuries of medieval decline.
-His early association with Sri Ramakrishna Paramhansa was proved to be essential in shaping his spiritual life.
-Swami Vivekananda represented Hinduism at the 1893 Worlds Parliament of Religions convened during the Worlds Columbian Exposition in Chicago.
+His early association with Sri Ramakrishna Paramhansa proved to be essential in shaping his spiritual life.
+Swami Vivekananda represented Hindu Dharma at the 1893 Worlds Parliament of Religions convened during the Worlds Columbian Exposition in Chicago.
 With his opening words, 'Sisters and brothers of America', he brought the crowd to its feet.
 Subsequently he was invited to speak all over America and Europe.